Sprinklr (NYSE:CXM) Issues FY 2022 Earnings Guidance

-Several research firms have commented on CXM.
-Stifel Nicolaus initiated coverage on Sprinklr in a research report on Monday, July 19th.
-They set a buy rating and a $26.00 price target on the stock.
-JMP Securities initiated coverage on Sprinklr in a research report on Monday, July 19th.
-They set an outperform rating and a $27.00 target price on the stock.
-Barclays upped their price objective on Sprinklr from $26.00 to $27.00 and gave the company an overweight rating in a research report on Friday, September 10th.
-Wells Fargo & Company dropped their target price on Sprinklr from $21.00 to $20.00 and set an equal weight rating for the company in a research note on Friday, September 10th.
-Finally, Oppenheimer initiated coverage on Sprinklr in a research note on Monday, July 19th.
-They issued an outperform rating and a $29.00 target price for the company.
-Four equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $23.97.
+CXM has been the subject of several analyst reports.
+Wells Fargo & Company reduced their price target on Sprinklr from $21.00 to $20.00 and set an equal weight rating for the company in a report on Friday, September 10th.
+Citigroup initiated coverage on Sprinklr in a report on Monday, July 19th.
+They set a neutral rating and a $23.00 price target for the company.
+Morgan Stanley began coverage on Sprinklr in a report on Monday, July 19th.
+They set an equal weight rating and a $22.00 price target for the company.
+William Blair began coverage on Sprinklr in a report on Monday, July 19th.
+They issued an outperform rating and a $18.65 price objective for the company.
+Finally, Barclays lifted their price objective on Sprinklr from $26.00 to $27.00 and gave the stock an overweight rating in a report on Friday, September 10th.
+Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $23.97.

 Sprinklr Company Profile